 The empirical evaluation explored various conditions for evolving data streams.
 It showed that as soon as the concept changes are significant (medium or high severity), second order learning yields substantial gains in prediction performance over a mere adaptation policy.
 Furthermore, second order learning can only improve and never deteriorate the prediction performance, at a small cost in memory and computation.

-In the future, we plan to carry out experiments with very long streams of data ($\sim 10^5$ time steps) in order to test possible strategies for the management of the memory of snapshots.
-We will also extend the anticipation mechanism to non parametric representations of targets.
+Our future plans include to carry out experiments with very long streams of data ( $\sim 10^5$ time steps) in order to test possible strategies for the management of the memory of snapshots.

 Acknowledgments